Diplomatic missions

 Website: www.mfa.bg/embassies/austria

-Permanent Representation of the Republic of Bulgaria in Vienna, The Republic of Austria
+Permanent Mission of the Republic of Bulgaria to the United Nations, OSCE and international organisations in Vienna, Republic of Austria

 Address: 1040 Wien, Rechte Wienzeile 13